 The song Biar Bekikis Bulu Betis was a huge hit in the Sarawak local music scene, particularly in the first decades of the 2000s.
-It continues to be shared and enjoyed by listeners both locally and abroad, thanks to its familiar mejeng beat that is characteristic of the "freeform communal dance usually seen on dancefloors in Sarawak" (Langet, 2019).
-Mejeng has been popularized by many local musicians, artists, and entertainers since the 1980s.
-In a blog post titled, "Kepupusan Hari Gawai?"
-(The Extinction of Gawai), published in the Projek Dialog blog on June 12, 2014, Calvin Ohsey explained that a mejeng number typically contains various musical styles such as rock and roll, blues, dangdut, and joget.
-Band musicians, for example, would play mejeng numbers at keramaian (social gatherings and festivities) mainly because such numbers enliven the festive mood among guests.
+It continues to be shared and enjoyed by listeners both locally and abroad, thanks to its familiar mejeng beat that is characteristic of the "freeform communal dance usually seen on dancefloors in Sarawak" (Langet 2019).
+Mejeng has been popularised by many local musicians, artists and entertainers since the 1980s.
+In a blog post titled, "Kepupusan Hari Gawai?" (the extinction of Gawai?), published in the Projek Dialog blog on 12 June 2014, Calvin Ohsey explained that a mejeng number typically contains various musical styles such as rock and roll, blues, dangdut and joget.1 Band musicians, for example, would play mejeng numbers at keramaian (social gatherings and festivities) mainly because such numbers enliven the festive mood among guests.
 It is not uncommon to see guests of all ages break into dancing and singing whenever the mejeng numbers are performed by these musicians.
-The song, Biar Bekikis Bulu Betis, is a rock-and-roll genre. infused with the mejeng beat.
+The song, Biar Bekikis Bulu Betis, is a rock-and-roll genre, infused with the mejeng beat.
 It is sung by the famous Iban singer, Andrewson Ngalai, with much emotional conviction and earnestness.
-The lyrics were written by Andrewson himself, with the music composed by Ricky Jay (see Figure 1).
+Andrewson wrote the lyrics himself, with the music composed by Ricky Jay (see Figure 1).
 The sounds are pervaded by the common rock-and-roll guitar chord progression (A-D-E-A), accompanied by electric organ and drumming that contribute to the song's catchy, toe-tapping mejeng tune.